pawelc/docs/toread_copulas.md

-2000 - On Default Correlation: A Copula Function Approach 1999 - Vines: a new graphical model for dependent random variables 2001 - Probability Density Decomposition for Conditionally Dependent Random Variables Modeled by Vines 2002 - The vine copula method for representing high dimensional dependent distributions: Applications to continuous belief nets
+2000 - On Default Correlation: A Copula Function Approach 1999 - Vines: a new graphical model for dependent random variables 2001 - Probability Density Decomposition for Conditionally Dependent Random Variables Modeled by Vines 2001 - Modelling dependence with copulas
+2002 - The vine copula method for representing high dimensional dependent distributions: Applications to continuous belief nets
-2002 - Properties and applications of copulas: A brief survey 2003 - Archimedean copulae and positive dependence 2004 - Copula Methods in Finance (book)
+2002 - Properties and applications of copulas: A brief survey 2002 - Invariant copulas
+2003 - Archimedean copulae and positive dependence 2004 - Copula Methods in Finance (book)
-2004 - Modeling dependence with copulas: a useful tool for field development decision process 2005 - Dependence Modeling with Archimedean Copulas 2005 - A method to obtain new copulas from a given one 2005 - Distribution-Free Continuous Bayesian Belief Nets 2006 - the use of copulas in risk management
+2004 - Modeling dependence with copulas: a useful tool for field development decision process 2005 - Copula Modeling: An Introduction for Practitioners 2005 - The t Copula and Related Copulas
+2005 - Dependence Modeling with Archimedean Copulas 2005 - A method to obtain new copulas from a given one 2005 - Transformations of copulas
+2005 - Distribution-Free Continuous Bayesian Belief Nets 2006 - the use of copulas in risk management
 2006 - Modelling asymmetric exchange rate dependence